fofr/sam-and-paul.com/source/_posts/imfolozi-south-africa.md

 With the training under our belt (we located an unused collar at camp), we set off to find some real animals.
 We honed in on a signal from a pride of lions and Maruma drove in their direction.
 From the top of the hill we could see a gathering of vehicles below, the telemetry pointed there too; this would be an easy first find.

 Sure enough, beneath the shade of an umbrella acacia tree, was a pride of lions.
 Two males and four females, quietly sleeping in the morning sun.
 But this visit was not without a little drama – two tour groups had arrived with us, and another car, which had been watching them with their air-con on and the engine off had drained their battery.
 In-front of the lions the tour guides were attempting to jumpstart the 4x4, without much success.
-The noise the tourists made alarmed the lions and they soon left.
+The noise alarmed the lions and they soon left.
 We did too, escaping the burning sun for the shade at camp.

 {% figure imfolozi-first-lion.jpg landscape %}
 Our first lion sighting